If you’re searching for page speed tools for your page, you found it.

 Pingdom is a solution for user monitoring and web development that offers its own tool for analyzing a website’s performance.

-It does the same kind of analysis as the previous ones but uses a visual system that helps you quickly identify the main problems to be addressed when optimizing code and content.
+It does the same kind of analysis as many of those listed here but it uses a visual system that helps you quickly identify the main problems to be addressed when optimizing code and content.

 5. Web Page Test

-Web Page Test isn’t the most simple and intuitive solution around, that’s for sure.
-But it has interesting features that are worth a look, such as an advanced analysis based on preset devices and browsers, and a visual comparison tool to do some benchmarks.
+Web Page Test isn’t the simplest solution around, but it has interesting features that are worth a look, such as an advanced analysis based on preset devices and browsers, and a visual comparison tool to do some benchmarks.

 6. KeyCDN Speed Test

-KeyCDN also has its own tool focused on analyzing and giving insights about a page’s performance.
+KeyCDN also has its own tool focused on analyzing and giving insights into a page’s performance.

 Heavily inspired by Google PageSpeed Insights, it also gives you a score for speed and optimization, as well as some useful tips on how you can make your website more attractive to both Google and visitors.